Opendigitalradio/dablin/README.md

 If the announced X-PAD length of a DAB+ service does not match the available X-PAD length i.e. if it falls below, a red `[X-PAD len]` message is shown and the X-PAD is discarded.
 However not all X-PADs may be affected and hence it may happen that the Dynamic Label can be processed but the MOT Slideshow cannot.

-To anyhow process affected X-PADs, a loose mode can be enabled by using `-L`.
-Thus the mentioned message will be shown in yellow then.
+To anyhow process affected X-PADs, a loose mode can be enabled by using the `-L` parameter.

 ## Standards